FAQs

 What type of transportation is used?

-We use a variety of transportation including private vans/ cars, comfortable tourist buses, flights, canoes, etc. We use a mix of private/ public transportation to provide travelers with the safest and most efficient transportation in each area.
+We use a variety of transportation including private vans/ cars, comfortable tourist buses, flights, canoes, etc. We use a mix of private/ public transportation to provide travellers with the safest and most efficient transportation in each area.
 If you have additional questions, please feel free to contact us.

-Are these trips a good choice for solo travelers?
+Are these trips a good choice for solo travellers?

 Yes!
-Our Peru tours tend to attract a great mix of solo travelers, families, friends, etc. We can often match you with a roommate if desired, to save on single supplement costs or you can request a private room if you prefer.
+Our Peru tours tend to attract a great mix of solo travellers, families, friends, etc. We can often match you with a roommate if desired, to save on single supplement costs or you can request a private room if you prefer.

 Do tour rates include international flights?

 Tour rates do not include international flights.
-We find that it is usually less expensive for travelers to book these separately and this also allows you the flexibility to choose the schedule and routing that is most convenient for you.
+We find that it is usually less expensive for travellers to book these separately and this also allows you the flexibility to choose the schedule and routing that is most convenient for you.
 You can purchase international flights on your own, or we can certainly help you arrange these flights with an airfare consolidator who specializes in international flights to South America.

 How far in advance should I book?